Radiation Badge 101: Everything You Need To Know

 The standard OSL badge (or Type 84 badge for photon monitoring) is a 2-element beryllium oxide (BeO) badge with a minimum reportable dose of 10 mrem (0.10 mSv), and a LLD of 1 mrem.

 The TLD-XBG Extremity is a single element ring dosimeter for extremities.
-The ring badge is available for radiation workers whose job functions potentially require their arms or legs to receive a higher exposure.
+The ring badge is available for radiation workers whose job functions potentially require their extremities (like fingers) to receive a higher exposure.

 The Standard Type 82 TLD-XBG badge or Type 83 TLD-XBGN badge for neutron, is a four-element dosimeter badge with a minimal reportable dose of 10 mrem (.10 mSv).
 The badge is fitted with a velcro strap to be worn around the wrist.
 The wrist badge is available for radiation workers whose arms may receive a higher exposure.